mahtokamal/OS_foundational_concepts/Mobile_Device_Connectivity.md

 Microsoft also offers cloud storage for synchronizing data between devices through OneDrive.
 OneDrive is also able to synchronize data between mobile devices and PCs.

 # 1.5 Mobile Device Connectivity Summary
+# 1.5.1 What Did I Learn in this Module?

+1. Wireless and Cellular Data Network
+**Topic Objective:** Explain how to configure wireless and cellular data settings.

+2. Bluetooth
+**Topic Objective:** Explain how to pair Bluetooth devices.

+3. Email Configuration
+**Topic Objective:** Explain how to configure email settings.

+4. Mobile Device Synchronization
+**Topic Objective:** Explain how to synchronize data.

+# 1.5.2 Quiz - Mobile Device Connectivity